OneDeadKey/arsenik/README.md

 ### 1. Supercharge Your Thumbs

-If you’re new to mod-taps, we suggest to start with the “easy” variants where only the thumbs are affected:
+If you’re new to mod-taps, we suggest to start by adding the “layer-tap” option where only the thumbs are affected:

-- the left thumb key remains a <kbd>Cmd</kbd> or <kbd>Alt</kbd> key when hold, but emits a <kbd>Backspace</kbd> when tapped;
+- the left thumb key remains a <kbd>Cmd</kbd> or <kbd>Alt</kbd> key when held, but emits a <kbd>Backspace</kbd> when tapped;
-- the right thumb key brings the <kbd>Symbols</kbd> layer when hold (similar to an <kbd>AltGr</kbd> key), and emits <kbd>Return</kbd> when tapped;
+- the right thumb key brings the <kbd>Symbols</kbd> layer when held (similar to an <kbd>AltGr</kbd> key), and emits <kbd>Return</kbd> when tapped;
-- the spacebar brings the <kbd>Navigation</kbd> layer when hold.
+- the spacebar brings the <kbd>Navigation</kbd> layer when held.

 ![alt, navigation and sym layers under the thumbs](img/base_easy.svg)